code-disaster/steamworks4j/README.md

 # steamworks4j

 A thin wrapper which allows Java applications to access the Steamworks C++ API.
+It can be easily integrated with other frameworks, e.g. [libGDX](http://libgdx.badlogicgames.com/).

 ## About

+The reason for this project to surface is a rather simple one.
+For development of our latest game, [Halfway](http://halfwaygame.com), we were very lucky to get hands on work-in-progress Java wrappers from two different indie games developers.
+This saved us quite some time we would have spent implementing all the JNI fun ourselves, though we had to work around some issues, too.

+After release of **Halfway** I've been approached by multiple other developers who expressed interest in finding an available Java library.
+Odd enough (at least in the library-rich world of Java) there doesn't seem to be any, not least because the Valve NDA seems a little fuzzy about the topic of releasing information about the Steamworks SDK into the public.

+After gathering some feedback from developers of wrappers in other languages, e.g. the rather popular [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET), I now decided to fill the gap, and start an open-source library for anyone to use - and contribute, hopefully.

 The wrapper is written as minimal as possible without sacrificing ease of usability.
 Its goal is to provide *just* an accessible Java interface to Valve's C++ interfaces.

-In its current state, the wrapper only publishs very few interfaces.
+> **In its current state, the wrapper only publishes very few interfaces.
 In basic, everything we put into use with our own games right now.
-Feel free to participate to extend it with functions and interfaces still missing.
+Feel free to participate to extend it with the many functions and interfaces still missing.**

-**steamworks4j** is currently built against Steamworks SDK 1.30.
+**steamworks4j** is currently built against Steamworks SDK v1.30.

 This project is released under the MIT license.
 The **steamworks4j** package does not contain any source/header files owned by Valve.
+The only files included from the Steamworks SDK are the redistributable steam_api runtime libraries to accompany the prebuilt native libraries.

 ## Requirements

-First of all, you need to be registered with Steamworks to use this wrapper.
+First of all, you need to be registered with, and have a project set up at Steamworks to use this wrapper.

+### Technical requirements

+#### Java

+The Java code is compiled with JDK 1.6.

+#### Mac OS

+Right now only OS X 10.7 and above is supported.

 ## Building native libraries